FoFF’s 2021 Legislative Agenda – ***updated 7/8

 FoFF is also supportive of SB 286 and SB 289, which were developed by the Environmental Justice Task Force.
 SB 286 would rename the EJTF as the Environmental Justice Counsel, which would be housed at the Department of Environmental Quality.
 The bill would also give agencies another tool to do what they are already supposed to do–evaluate environmental justice issues when making decisions.
 This will include giving agencies guidance on how to analyze cumulative impacts when adopting rules, policies, or guidelines, especially in impacted communities and vulnerable populations, and establish measurable goals for reducing environmental disparities in Oregon, as well as ways in which state agencies could accomplish these goals.

 SB 289 aims to ensure equitable and safe access to Oregon’s public lands and parks in light of unfortunate racially-motivated harassment and attacks on people of color attempting to spend time in nature.

 Additional bills FoFF is supportive of:

-HB 2205 or the Just Enforcement Act.
+HB 2205 NOT PASSED or the Just Enforcement Act.
 This would allow workers and worker advocates to bring legal action when state officials lack enforcement capacity.